 - certain cancers, such as breast and ovarian cancer

 - blood clots

-Talk to your doctor about whether or not HRT is right for you.
+There are also other medical conditions that may make HRT not the best choice of treatment.
+Talk to your doctor about whether HRT is right for you.

 Whether or not you decide to use HRT, there are some easy ways to help improve your memory at home.
 Experts say aging women can help keep their brains working at their best by constantly “exercising” their minds.
 You can do this by: